raganwald/raganwald.github.com/_posts/2018-05-20-we-dont-need-no-stinking-recursion.md

 ---

-Speaking of the [Towers of Hanoi]...
+Speaking of the Towers of Hanoi...
 Not all recursive algorithms map neatly to recursive data structures.
 The recursive solution to the Towers of Hanoi is a good example.
 We'll use `multirec`, demonstrating that we can separate the mechanics of recursion from our code for anything recursive, not just algorithms that work with trees.
 Let's start with the function signature:

 [Towers of Hanoi]: https://en.wikipedia.org/wiki/Tower_of_Hanoi